FloWuenne/fusion-benchmarking-scripts/03_setup_pipelines/README.md

 ### 4. Add your workflow to the Launchpad

-Now that you have confirmed your seqerakit setup is working and added the hello world pipeline, you will need to complete the configuration for each of your custom workflows before you can add them to the Launchpad with details specific to your workflow.
+Now that you've confirmed your seqerakit setup and added the hello world pipeline, configure your custom workflows for the Launchpad:

-1. Navigate to the `pipelines/` directory.
+1. Go to the `pipelines/` directory.
-2. Open the `example_workflow_A_fusion.yml` file and edit the details for your workflow in a text editor.
-Specifically, at the minimum you will need to set the following details:

-    - `url`: The URL of the workflow repository on GitHub.
-        Note: If you are using a private repository, you will need to ensure your repository credentials have been added to the Seqera Platform workspace where you are running the workflow.
+2. Edit `example_workflow_A_fusion.yml` with your workflow details:

+    - `url`: GitHub repository URL (ensure credentials are added for private repos)
-    - `description`: A short description of the workflow.
+    - `description`: Brief workflow description
-    - `profile`: The profile to use for the workflow.
-For example, if you were using the `nf-core/rnaseq` workflow, you will need to set the `profile` to `test` or `test_full` depending on the tests you want to run.
-If you are not specifying a profile, you can remove this line.
+    - `profile`: Workflow profile (e.g., `test` or `test_full` for nf-core/rnaseq)
-    - `revision`: The revision of the workflow to use for the workflow.
-This is the branch name, tag or the commit hash to use for the workflow.
+    - `revision`: Branch name, tag, or commit hash
-    - `params`: The parameters to use for the workflow.
-This is a list of parameters the workflow will use on the Launchpad.
-These can be specified as a list of key-value pairs inline or as a path to a file containing the parameters with the `params-file:` option.
-    - `pre-run`: The pre-run script to use for the workflow.
-This is a path to a script that will be run before the workflow is run.
-This can be used to setup the workflow environment.
-We have commented out a pre-run script in the example YAML file.
-    - `labels`: The labels to use for the workflow.
-This is a list of labels to use for the workflow.
-These can be used to organise the workflow runs in the Seqera Platform.
+    - `params`: Workflow parameters (inline or via `params-file:`)
+    - `pre-run`: Path to pre-run script (optional)
+    - `labels`: Workflow labels for organization

-    The remaining details are optional and can be used to customise your workflow run.
+    Other details are optional for customization.

     A few of the details have been set for you in the example workflows.
 These are to ensure that the workflow run is configured to run on the Seqera Platform with the appropriate compute environment.